psibi/stickystamp-ruby/README.md

 Usage
 ------

-The library makes it very easy to make Stickystamp REST API calls.
+The library makes it simple to interact with Stickystamp REST API.
 Let me demonstrate it through a sample `irb` session:

     >>> require 'stickystamp'